 What You Need to Know About Student Loan Forgiveness for Nurses

 Becoming a nurse is a highly respected career choice, but the journey to certification doesn’t come cheap.
-The average cost of becoming a nurse can be prohibitive for many wishing to enter the profession, making student loans a lifesaver.
-After graduation, when it comes time to start repaying those loans, there are student loan forgiveness programs specifically for nurses to consider.
+The cost can be prohibitive for many wishing to enter the profession, making student loans a lifesaver.

 Federal Loan Repayment Options

 If you have a Perkins loan, a low-interest loan for students with significant financial need, you may be able to get it discharged or canceled.
 (As of June 30, 2018, there were no further Perkins loan dispersals, but if you took out a Perkins loan before that, it can still be called off.)

 Nurses can get up to 100% of their Perkins loans canceled after five years of eligible service in their field.
 (Each year of service cancels a bigger percentage of the loan principal and accrued interest.)
 In addition, special circumstances may warrant a complete discharge of your loan, meaning that you will be fully pardoned from repayment.
 The conditions for discharge are narrow, including bankruptcy, permanent disability, a closure of the educational institution before completion of the study, or death.